• Skip to primary navigation

 Deep and wide with chest floor wide between forelegs and full at the point of the elbow.

-Serious Faults
+Moderate to Serious Faults

-• Lacking chest floor width
+• Lacking width in chest or chest floor

 Barrel: